PollyP/ICWtool/README.md

 ## License

-ICWtools is made available under the (GNU General Public License v3.0)[https://choosealicense.com/licenses/gpl-3.0/].
+ICWtools is made available under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
-The TL;DR of this license is that (1) anyone can use, copy and modify this code, but (2) if you are thinking of redistributing this code (say, as part of a commercial product), the GPLv3.0 license imposes additional requirements that you should [carefully consider](https://choosealicense.com/licenses/gpl-3.0/).
+The TL;DR of this license is that anyone can use, copy and modify this code, but if you are thinking of redistributing this code (say, as part of a commercial product), the GPLv3.0 license imposes additional requirements that you should [carefully consider](https://choosealicense.com/licenses/gpl-3.0/).